Keystone Balance Not Showing? Account And App Help

 Common Wallet Issues

-Use these support paths to move from a symptom to the right setup, recovery, troubleshooting, or security help.
+Use these maintained support paths to move from a symptom to the right setup, recovery, troubleshooting, or security help without sharing private wallet data.

-Official wallet support should never ask for your recovery phrase, seed phrase, private keys, PIN, or wallet backup.
-Verify downloads and update prompts on the official wallet site.
+Official wallet support should never ask for your recovery phrase, seed phrase, private keys, PIN, wallet backup, screen sharing, or remote access.
+Verify downloads, QR tools, and update prompts on the official wallet site before acting.

 Fake firmware download pages